 For the third year in a row Nowlan Park has hosted a major inter county fixture with a near full house.
 All four participating counties were loud in their praise for all the arrangements put in place.
 A crowd of 16,445 attended and created a tremendous atmosphere in the compact Nowlan Park Stadium.
 There were some very favourable comments on the stewarding, The Munster Express in particular going out of their way to praise the attitude of the stewards on duty on Sunday.
 Kilkenny GAA would like to place on record our gratitude to all who helped out or contributed in any way to enhance the reputation of Nowlan Park.

-Click HERE for images from Willie Dempsey
+Click HERE for some images of the day from Willie Dempsey.

 Click on Read More below for more details.

 A long-standing gap in GAA literature has just been filled by Kilkenny's resident Tipp man, Jim Fogarty, with the publication of "The Cross of Cashel", a history of the All Ireland Under 21 Hurling Championship.
 Jim, former Kilkenny County Librarian, and author of "The Dan Breen Cup" (2012), traces the story of the Under 21 Hurling Championship from its beginnings in 1964 to 2014.
 Given Kilkenny's high success rate in this competition, The Cross of Cashel should prove of great interest to local readers.This book, with its wide range of reports, photographs and statistics, is a must-read for all hurling enthusiasts.

 Jim will be signing copies of his book on Saturday next, 18th April in The Book Centre from 2.00pm to 4.00pm.

 Kilkenny GAA - Coach Education

 FINAL FOUNDATION COACHING COURSE takes place Saturday 18th April in DICKSBORO GAA at 10.00am.

 (Change of Venue from Nowlan Park due to National League Semi-Finals)